Shakeel501/Shakeel/README.md

 This is my first Github repository
 This is updated line
 <br>
-Author: Shakeel;
+Author: Shakeel Bhatti;
 <br>
-I am married
+I am married with smg